Variational Estimators of the Degree-corrected Latent Block Model for Bipartite Networks: Application to MovieLens data

-Figure \ref{fig:heatmap} presents the heatmaps of the data matrix with rows and columns rearranged based on the biclustering results from profile likelihood based biclustering and DC-LBM, respectively.
-From the left panel, the label assignment by profile likelihood based biclustering is largely dominated by marginal information on rows and columns, i.e., row and column degrees.
+Figure \ref{fig:heatmap} presents the heatmaps of the data matrix with rows and columns rearranged based on the biclustering results from PL and DC-LBM, respectively.
+From the left panel, we can see that the label assignment by PL is largely dominated by marginal information on rows and columns, i.e., row and column degrees.
 The DC-LBM, by contrast, allows a higher of level of degree heterogeneity within cluster.
-The biclustering result by DC-LBM reveals certain patterns of consumer behavior -- for example, users in cluster 1 almost only reviewed movies in cluster 2, and movies in clusters 1 were primarily reviewed by users in cluster 3.
+The biclustering result by DC-LBM reveals certain patterns of consumer behavior---for example, users in cluster 1 almost only reviewed movies in cluster 2, and movies in clusters 1 were primarily reviewed by users in cluster 3.

+The difference in user habits from different groups is better illustrated by the following pie charts in Figure \ref{fig:pie}.
+The pie charts show the percentages of movies in each movie cluster that are rated by user clusters identified by PL and DC-LBM, respectively.
+For example, panel (a) indicates that movies in cluster 4 by PL occupy 44\% of total movies rated by user cluster 1.
+Pie charts for DC-LBM show a much more heterogeneous pattern on percentages across the three user clusters than the pie charts for PL.
+Specifically, user cluster 1 mainly rated movie cluster 2; user cluster 2 mainly rated movie cluster 3; user cluster 3 mainly rated movie clusters 1 and 4.

-Furthermore, we compare the frequencies of degrees in user and movie clusters identified by profile likelihood based biclustering and DC-LBM in Figure \ref{fig:hist}.
-As in the histograms, the degrees are much more homogeneous within a user or a movie cluster found by profile likelihood based biclustering than in the clusters found by DC-LBM, which is in line with the observation from Figure \ref{fig:heatmap}.
+Furthermore, we compare the frequencies of degrees in user and movie clusters identified by PL and DC-LBM in Figure \ref{fig:hist}.
+As in the histograms, the degrees are much more homogeneous within a user or a movie cluster found by PL than in the clusters found by DC-LBM, which is in line with the observation from Figure \ref{fig:heatmap}.